bdarcus/courses-intro-human-geography/README.md

 Instead:

-* text will be written in a simple markdown format
+* text will be written in a simple markdown format (pandoc will be used to convert this to different output formats)
 * primary output target is HTML5
 * where dynamic functionality is needed, it will be done using Javascript
 * where vector graphics are needed, it will be done using SVG or Canvas (in that order of preference)